 There is a common belief that three kitchen Gods, named Tao Quan, are present in every Vietnamese kitchen.

 These three figures come from a story long ago about a woodcutter, his wife, and a hunter.
-The woodcutter gripped with financial worry and unable to put food on the table, turned to drink and destructive behaviour.
-His wife, a long time sufferer of his abuse, finally fled their ramshackle cottage when he took to beating her.
+The woodcutter gripped with financial worry and unable to put food on the table, turned to drink and destructive behavior.
+His wife, a long-time sufferer of his abuse, finally fled their ramshackle cottage when he took to beating her.

 Wandering the forest for weeks beset with hunger and injuries, the wife arrived at a hunter’s cabin.
 The hunter, a man of integrity, took pity and gave her refuge and food to eat, and after some time they got married and lived together in great happiness until one day when the hunter was out in the forest looking for game meat, an unkempt beggar knocked at the hunter’s door, asking for a place to stay.